The QAA Biosciences subject benchmark statements (2015) has been used to inform the academic development of the programme.

 All students receive written comments on assessed components of work and additional feedback on the work is given more informally by individual tutors during group workshops and one-to-one tutorials.
 Additionally, some tutors have adopted the use of GradeMark software by which to provide more timely feedback to students.
 Formative feedback is an important and essential component of all taught modules.
 The nature of the assessment and feedback varies from module to module but typically takes the form of a written assignment done under time constraints, marked by the module tutor.
 Formative feedback is staggered throughout the year.
 The programme also makes use of on-line formative feedback in the form of electronic marking and self-evaluation forms

 Reassessment will address the learning outcomes not achieved in the failed components.
-Reassessment will normally take the form of the resubmission of all failed component(s) of the modular assessment strategy.
+For modules forming part of programmes in the Department of Biological Sciences, reassessment will normally take the form of the resubmission of all failed component(s) of the modular assessment strategy.
 Here students will be expected to resubmit the coursework or re-sit the exam in its original format, albeit using a different perspective or suite of questions.

 Both Reaseheath College and the University of Chester are committed to the active promotion of equality of opportunity.
 Both institutions seeks to ensure that no student is disadvantaged or discriminated against on the grounds of: gender; age; marital or parental status; sexual orientation; racial group (race, colour, nationality, ethnicity or national origins); creed (religious, political or personal beliefs or principles); membership or non-membership of a trade union; and socio-economic background.
 It also aims to ensure that disabled people and those with special needs do not suffer unfair discrimination, and that they are enabled to achieve their full potential as students.
 The ultimate objective of the programmes delivery is to ensure all aspects of delivery are open to all sections of society and in whose activities all students can participate to the best of their ability.
 This programme is designed to ensure inclusivity and the diverse needs of our students are provided for.
 At a departmental level all programmes are developed and delivered with the following aspects in mind: